British Steel (1967–1999): Restructuring

-According to Blair (1997), British Steel faced serious problems at the time of its formation, including obsolescent plants; plants operating under capacity and thus at low efficiency; outdated technology; price controls that reduced marketing flexibility; soaring coal and oil costs; lack of capital investment funds; and increasing competition on the world market.
-By the 1970s, the government adopted a policy of keeping employment high in the declining industry.
-This especially impacted BSC since it was a major employer in a number of depressed regions.
+It was clear that, even prior to nationalisation, considerable changes were needed.
+International competition had considerably intensified during the 1960s, and this highly competitive environment persisted during the 1970s, compelling change.
+Furthermore, British Steel faced multiple serious internal problems at the time of its formation, including obsolescent plants; plants operating under capacity and thus at low efficiency; outdated technology; price controls that reduced marketing flexibility; soaring coal and oil costs; and a lack of capital investment funds.
+Accordingly, in August 1978, BSC agreed terms with the trades union congress for the concept of closure procedures.
+By the 1970s, the government adopted a policy of keeping employment high in the declining industry; this move especially impacted BSC since it was a major employer in a number of depressed regions.

+In 1974, it was observed of BSC that too little steel was being produced across too many location and involving too many employees, which necessitated rationalisation and restructuring of the corporation's operations.
+Specifically, production would be centred around fewer locations, declining from 30 works in 1970 to six major sites in 1980.
+In turn, this move would involve BSC's total labour force would be drastically slashed from 260,000 to 80,000, potentially resulting in to the withdrawal of up to 40 per cent of all the jobs for men in the manufacturing sector in certain communities.
+In 1974, BSC was the second largest steel producer in the western world, producing approximately 24 million tonnes of steel, as well as being Britain’s fourth largest employer (225,000), and was engaged in a £3 billion capital expenditure programme aimed at increasing output to 36-38 million tonnes per annum and reducing its headcount to approximately 180,000 employees.

 One of the arguments made in favour of nationalisation was that it would enable steel production to be rationalised.
 This involved concentrating investment on major integrated plants, placed near the coast for ease of access by sea, and closing older, smaller plants, especially those that had been located inland for proximity to coal supplies.

-From the mid-1970s, British Steel pursued a strategy of concentrating steelmaking in five areas: South Wales, South Yorkshire, Scunthorpe, Teesside and Scotland.
+Accordingly, from the mid-1970s, BSC pursued a strategy of concentrating steelmaking in five areas: South Wales, South Yorkshire, Scunthorpe, Teesside and Scotland.
 This policy continued following the Conservative victory at the 1979 general election.
 Other traditional steelmaking areas faced cutbacks.
 Under the Labour government of James Callaghan, a review by Lord Beswick had led to the reprieve of the so-called 'Beswick plants', for social reasons, but subsequent governments were obliged under EU rules to withdraw subsidies.
 Major changes resulted across Europe, including in the UK: